Scar removal in Perth is a specialised procedure performed by Perth Specialist Plastic Surgeon Dr David Colbert.

 Scar revision surgery, like any surgical procedure, carries risks and therefore before proceeding you should always seek an opinion from an appropriately qualified health practitioner.

-Costs associated with plastic surgery can be confusing.
+Costs associated with scar removal surgery in Perth can be confusing.
 To help make things clearer we have listed the the following fees that make up the final cost.

 Surgical fee: Medicare will partly pay for some surgical procedures that are itemised by the government, however depending on the nature of your operation there will be some out of pocket expenses.
 Dr Colbert will discuss these costs with you during your consultation.